Updated February

 Strategic planning takes time and resources, usually from senior team members, thought leaders, and company executives.
 By making such a big investment in your strategic planning, you should have some significant expectations in return.
-One of the biggest returns from your investment in strategic planning, especially as a startup or scale up company, is the clarity that is provided from well-crafted goals with targeted strategies, specific execution, and a strong business case for any additional resources needed to achieve your goals.
-This clarity saves time and money, and enables transparency and focus for investing in what really matters to achieve business goals.
+One of the biggest returns from your investment in strategic planning, especially as a startup or scaleup company, is the clarity that is provided from well-crafted goals with targeted strategies, specific execution, and a strong business case for any additional resources needed to achieve your goals.
+Known as SMART goals, this clarity saves time and money, and enables transparency and focus for investing in what really matters to achieve business goals.

 Key Takeaways